 Section 162(m) of the Code imposes a \$1.0 million limit on the amount a public company may deduct for compensation paid to its Chief Executive Officer or any of our four other most highly compensated executive officers (excluding our chief financial officer, who the Internal Revenue Service has indicated may be excluded) who are employed by the Company as of the end of the fiscal year.
 However, the limit described in Section 162(m) does not apply to compensation that satisfies the requirements of Section 162(m) for "qualifying performance-based" compensation.
-The Compensation Committee attempts to maximize deductibility of compensation under Section 162(m) to the extent practicable while maintaining a competitive, performance-based compensation program.
+The Compensation Committee attempts to maximize deductibility of compensation under Section 162(m) to the extent practicable while maintaining a competitive, performancebased compensation program.
 However, the Compensation Committee also believes that it must (and does) reserve the right to award compensation which it deems to be in our best interest and our shareholders, but which may not be fully tax deductible under Section 162(m).

 The Company intends for payments under the annual bonus plan to qualify as "performance based" compensation under Section 162(m) of the Code.
 For 2013, the Compensation Committee approved the establishment of the bonus pool which is funded based on the achievement of operating income.
-If the Company achieved an operating income of less than \$158.3 million then the bonus pool would not fund and no payouts would be made under the bonus plan.
-Actual bonus payments to individual executives are based on the achievement of performance criteria set forth under "ELEMENTS OF COMPENSATION PROGRAM-Annual Bonus Plan," on pages 22 and 23.
+If the Company achieved an operating income of less than [\\\] million then the bonus pool would not fund and no payouts would be made under the bonus plan.
+Actual bonus payments to individual executives are based on the achievement of performance criteria set forth under "ELEMENTS OF COMPENSATION PROGRAM-Annual Bonus Plan," on pages [\\] and [\\].

 Likewise, the Company also intends for awards made under its various long-term incentive plans to qualify as "performance based" compensation under Section 162(m) of the Code to the maximum extent permitted under the 2010 Omnibus Plan.
 As with the annual bonus plan, eligibility to receive awards under the long-term incentive plans is dependent upon the Company's operating income performance during the applicable performance period.
 As with the annual bonus plan, eligibility to receive awards under the long-term incentive plans is dependent upon the Company's operating income performance during the applicable performance period.
-As with the annual bonus plan, eligibility to receive awards under the long-term incentive plans is dependent upon the Company's operating income performance during the applicable performance period.
-For example, for the 2013 MSU Grant, the operating income threshold is \$450.0 million over the three-year performance period.
+For example, for the 2013 MSU Grant, the operating income threshold is [\\\\] million over the three-year performance period.
 If these operating income performance goals are not met, then no award will be made under the applicable plan to any executive officer participating in the plan.
 If, however, the applicable operating income performance goal is met, then each participant in the applicable plan will become eligible to receive an equity award determined according to the performance criteria described under "ELEMENTS OF COMPENSATION PROGRAM -Long-Term Incentives," above.